nats-io/nats-streaming-server/README.md

 #### Queue Group

-When consumers want to consume from the same channel but each receive a different message - as opposed to all receiving the same messages -, they need to create a queue subscription.
+When consumers want to consume from the same channel but each receive a different message, as opposed to all receiving the same messages, they need to create a queue subscription.
 When a queue group name is specified, the server will send each messages from the log to a single consumer in the group.
 The distribution of these messages is not specified, therefore applications should not rely on an expected delivery scheme.